 Class C motorhomes are a generally more affordable way to access many of the same luxuries you’d experience with a Class A motorhome.
-They also tend to get slightly better gas mileage: between 8-14 mpg, depending on size and model.
+They also tend to get slightly better gas mileage: between 14-18 mpg, depending on size and model.

 Class B Motorhomes

-Alright, we’ll admit it: trying to cover travel trailers as a single category is kind of cheating, because there are so many different kinds of vehicles that fall under this umbrella.
+Alright, we’ll admit it: trying to cover travel trailers as a single category is kind of cheating because there are so many different kinds of vehicles that fall under this umbrella.
 Teeny-tiny teardrop trailers, fold-out campers, and gargantuan fifth wheels all count as travel trailers, but the experiences of camping in those various types of rigs couldn’t possibly be more different.

-That said, travel trailers — i.e., towable RVs which require a capable secondary vehicle to haul them — do have a few things in common.
+That said, most travel trailers — i.e., towable RVs that require a capable secondary vehicle to haul them — do have a few things in common.
 One of the most important?
 A much lower price point than you’ll find with just about any motorhome.
 After all, you’re not paying for an engine, just the interior amenities.